Is an ineffective structure keeping your ministry team from executing at its highest potential?

 Within two weeks after the onsite, your consultant provides a summary report that includes a recommended organizational structure aligned to your strategy, as well as prioritized recommendations for hiring and/or transitioning staff members and 2-3 next steps for leading a healthier, more effective team.

 - The Unstuck Process

 - Stuck Staff Structures – Episode 59 | The Unstuck Church Podcast

 - 3 Secrets of an Effective Church Staff Structure

-That’s the Staffing & Structure Review—the third phase of the Unstuck Process.
+That’s the Staffing & Structure Review phase of the Unstuck Process.
 Equipped with a clear plan and an Unstuck team member to coach you, you start leading through the restructure in an appropriate time frame.
-If you’re engaged in our full process, you’re also building your team’s systems and rhythms for execution that all come together in the final phase of the process: the Action Phase.
+If you’re engaged in our full process, you’re also building your team’s systems and rhythms for execution that put the plan into action.